Estonia

 - Advanced, high-income economy

-- More than 99% of financial transactions in Estonia occur digitally
+- More than 99% of financial transactions in Estonia occurr digitally

-- Has the highest number of startups per capita in Europe
+- Highest number of startups per capita in Europe, with multiple unicorns

 MACROECONOMIC OVERVIEW